python-can-define-radio/sdr-course/classroom_activities/051-Sample-Rates-2.md

 Run that to visualize your data.
 Make sure it matches the Python-generated graph.

 Notice the x-axis on the GNU Radio-generated graph.
 How much time is there between data points?
+Is it what you expected?